replaceitem/symbol-chat/README.md

 You can also search symbols and directly add them to your favorites or copy them to the clipboard.

 ![Unicode table](/images/unicode.png)

+## Fully customizable

+The symbol tabs and the symbol fonts can be fully customized and expanded using resource packs.
+For more information, visit the [Wiki](https://github.com/replaceitem/symbol-chat/wiki/Resource-pack-syntax).